-When designing your zine in the Word template, be sure to refer to the illustration below to be sure your content are in the correct orientation so the pages are all "right side up" after the zine is printed and folded.
+When designing your 8-page zine in the Word template, be sure to refer to the illustration below to be sure your content are in the correct orientation so the pages are all "right side up" after the zine is printed and folded.

 For more information about the Collins Library Zine collection, information about zines, etc. please visit our Zine page.

 Traditionally, a lithophane is an etched or molded artwork in very thin translucent porcelain that can only be seen clearly when back lit with a light source.
 It is a design or scene that appears "en grisaille" (in gray) tones.

 The word "lithophane" derives from Greek "litho", which is from "lithos" which means stone or rock, and "phainein" meaning "to cause to appear" or "to cause to appear suddenly".
 From this is derived a meaning for lithophane of "light in stone" or to "appear in stone" as the three-dimensional image appears suddenly when lit with a back light source.